As an Amazon Associate I earn from qualifying purchases. Click for details.

 In most (but not all) cases, I do know the site’s history ahead of time.
 When I don’t, I tell people.

 That’s not just a point of credibility.
 It also explains why my impressions may not be as clear or as rapid when I don’t know the history.
-I may need time to scan my impressions, to fit them into the context of a time period or event.
+I may need time to scan my impressions and fit them into the context of a time period or event.

 I’m a better psychic when I already know the time period to focus on, or the history of the location.